 - Moxi—The Wolf Museum of Exploration + Innovation

 - Santa Barbara County Courthouse and Sunken Gardens

 Where is Hotel Santa Barbara

 After a leisurely train ride from Southern California on Amtrak’s Pacific Surfliner, I arrived at the 1902 Santa Barbara Train Station.
-An excellent example of Mission Revival architecture, it underwent a complete restoration in 2000.
-It’s listed on the National Historic List of Historic Places.
+As an excellent example of Mission Revival architecture, it underwent a complete restoration in 2000.
+And it’s listed on the National Historic List of Historic Places.

-Hotel Santa Barbara is located four blocks from the train station and during my stay I walked to the hotel.
+Since Hotel Santa Barbara is located four blocks from the train station I walked to the hotel.
 Though not a particularly long walk, it’s a hassle when loaded down with bags.
 So I recommend a car share to-and-from the Amtrak station.

-Valet parking ($15/day) is available on-site located behind the hotel.
+Available on-site valet parking ($15/day) is located behind the hotel.
 For guests wishing to self-park (also $15/day), the lot is across the street.

 Tips from a TravelingMom: